 Statutory registers essentially now act as the sole reliable source of up-to-date information and proof of shareholding, so there can be serious consequences for any lapses or failure to maintain them.
 Our business solicitors in Manchester can help you ensure that your own records are kept fully up to date, closing any gaps and giving you peace of mind that you’re fully compliant with the law.

 Director and shareholder meetings must be run according to a set of specific legal regulations, so that any resolutions can be considered legally valid.
 These rules and regulations are laid out by the Company’s Articles of Association, as well as the Companies Act 2006, and the shareholder’s agreement (if there is one).
 Our business solicitors in Manchester can provide any assistance or advice you might need on directors and shareholders meetings, helping you to ensure that every one you hold is fully compliant with the law, so that their resolutions can be considered legally valid.

 Farleys Solicitors LLP is a friendly, trusted, and straight-talking local firm with over 60 years of experience in serving clients in Manchester and across the North West.
-Our corporate law solicitors draw upon a wealth of knowledge and industry-specific expertise to provide clear, straightforward advice, while answering all of your most pressing questions regarding corporate law.
+Our Company law solicitors draw upon a wealth of knowledge and industry-specific expertise to provide clear, straightforward advice, while answering all of your most pressing questions regarding Company law.

 We know that every situation is different, so we always begin by arranging an in-depth discussion with you about your circumstances, so that we can help you determine of the best path forward for you and your business.

-Feel free to get in touch with our Manchester Corporate Law Solicitors today on 01254 367855 or contact us by email.
+Feel free to get in touch with our Manchester Company Law Solicitors today on 01254 367855 or contact us by email.